Rumpunzel/rpg-thingy/rules/assets.md

 # Quality Rating

 Each asset has a quality rating.
-Usually, this rating is between **1** and **3.** Some special asset such as castles and other structures, as well as masterfully crafted gear might exceed a quality rating of **3.**
+Usually, this rating is between **1** and **3.** Though, some special asset such as castles and other structures, as well as masterfully crafted gear might exceed even that.

-You may use an asset after rolling with a fitting skill.
-Your minimum effort for that test is equal to the asset's quality rating.
+You may use an asset after rolling with a fitting skill to gain minimum effort for that test equal to the asset's quality rating.
 This can (and often will) result in you succeeding on a test you would have otherwise failed or at least reduce your margin of failure.
 After you use an asset, its quality rating degrades by **1.**

-If an asset's quality rating drops to 0, it can no longer be used.
+If an asset's quality rating drops to **0,** it can no longer be used.

-When you use an asset to increase your successes, but you still fail at the test, the asset does not increase the [Favor](character#favor) you gain.
+When you use an asset for minimum effort, but you still fail at the test, the asset does not increase the [Favor](character#favor) you gain.
 You only get Favor for the hits you have actually rolled.

 > Maro finds himself in a skirmish with a vicious assassin who ambushed him in a darkened street corner.
 >